France-ioi/algorea-devdoc/backend/decisions-app-code.md

 parent: Backend
 ---

-# Architecture Decisions: Services & Code Style
+# Architecture Decisions: App & Code

 ## Fields that are not visible to the user due to access rights must not appear in the response at all